Aquila69420/Space-Cadets-Challenges/README.md

 ### Challenge 1
 Take user input for an email address and construct a full URL as *"https://www.ecs.soton.ac.uk/people/emailaddress"* and open the web page to read from which return the name of the person.

+### Challenge 4
+Create a client server chat room that accepts and converses in broadcast.